JasselD/JasselNotes/DSA revision/*Sample questions.md

 ---
 **Thread questions
-•What is the biggest issue of multi-thread?
+- What is the biggest issue of multi-thread?
 What is the name of this issue?
+	- Race condition

-•What is a monitor object?
+- What is a monitor object?

-•Correct?
+	- Ca

+- Correct?
 •synchronize ( Object my_object) { … //critical session}

 •synchronize ( char my_char) { … //critical session}